E-goi/sms-orders-alertnotifications-for-woocommerce/README.txt

 You need to have installed the [E-goi Smart Marketing plugin](https://wordpress.org/plugins/smart-marketing-for-wp/ "Smart Marketing SMS and Newsletters Forms").

 You must have an E-goi account.
-[Create now a free E-goi account](https://login.egoiapp.com/signup "Create now a free E-goi account") with 10 SMS (offer) included.
+[Create now a trial E-goi account](https://login.egoiapp.com/signup "Create now a trial E-goi account").

 If you wish to send notifications with the Multibanco payment data, you need to have one of the following plugins:
 * Ifthenpay